NCBI-Hackathons/ViruSpy/README.md

 # VirusCore
 ## A shared repository for viral identification

 ViruSpy obtains a set of reference sequences from the NCBI Viral RefSeq server, or as input from the user, and constructs a BLAST index before running Magic-BLAST on a user specified file from the SRA database.
-Magic-BLAST is used here to obtain all the virus-like sequences from a metagenomic sample for use with MegaHit, succinct desbrun graph based genome assembly software (reference earth microbiome and SOAP denovo).
+Magic-BLAST is used here to obtain all the virus-like sequences from a metagenomic sample for use with MegaHit, succinct desbrun graph based genome assembly software.
 Contigs built by MegaBlast are then ran through Glimmer3 to predict open reading frames and Hammer/RPST-BLASTn to predict conserved protein domains.
 Output files from both of these methods are combined to identify a high confidence set of viral contigs.

 ## Workflow